How to Adopt a Baby in Missouri in 5 Steps

-Missouri has 13,000 children in its foster care system, and 1,200 of them are legally available for adoption.
+There are thousands of children in the Missouri foster care system, and many of them are in need of adoption.
 These are children who have been removed from their homes for reasons such as neglect, abuse, or parents who are unable to care for them for other reasons.
 While the primary goal for most children in foster care is reunification with biological family, this option is impossible for some, and they in turn need to find love, permanency and security through adoption.

 If you’re a Missouri family interested in adopting a child from another country, this is an option for you as well.
-While American Adoptions only helps to complete domestic adoptions, we can absolutely help you learn about adopting children from a foreign country.
+While American Adoptions only serves families in the domestic infant adoption process, we can absolutely help you learn about adopting children from a foreign country.

 When pursuing international adoption, there are two big choices to make (after, of course, settling on adopting from overseas):

 The rest of the international adoption process will vary depending on those two choices.
-For more information about international adoption for Missouri families, see “International Adoption in Missouri.”
+For more information about international adoption for Missouri families, check out this overview of international adoption in Missouri.